Jamie Lynn Spears: Personal life

-Spears attended First Baptist Church in Kentwood, Louisiana but she is Catholic since her conversion in early 2018, as are her daughters and her mother Lynne.
+Spears attended First Baptist Church in Kentwood, Louisiana, but she is Catholic since her conversion in early 2018, as are her daughters and her mother Lynne.

+In 2013, Spears was diagnosed with anxiety, depression, and obsessive-compulsive disorder.
+She underwent therapy and briefly used medication as well.
+"The anxiety was to the point where I couldn't function," she commented.
+"I'm very conscious not to lie to myself anymore because I think that my biggest issue my whole life was pretending to be perfect."

 Teenage pregnancy

-On December 20, 2007, in an interview with OK!
-Magazine, Spears announced that she was pregnant by her former boyfriend, Casey Aldridge.
+On December 20, 2007, in an interview with OK! magazine, Spears announced that she was pregnant by her then boyfriend, Casey Aldridge.
 She was 16 years old at the time.
 Aldridge, whom she had been dating for two years, was 18.
 Spears confirmed her engagement to Aldridge in March 2008.
 In May 2008, the couple moved to Liberty, Mississippi, and purchased a house, with Spears stating they would raise their child there.
-Spears gave birth to their daughter Maddie Briann Aldridge on June 19, 2008, in McComb, Mississippi.
+She gave birth to their daughter Maddie Briann Aldridge on June 19, 2008, in McComb, Mississippi.

 Spears and Aldridge ended their engagement in March 2009, and Spears moved out in December 2009.
-Spears and Aldridge reconciled in August 2010, but ended their relationship a second time in November 2010.
+The couple reconciled in August 2010, but ended their relationship a second time in November 2010.

 The announcement of Spears' pregnancy generated controversy, with criticism centering on the story purportedly glamorizing teenage pregnancy.
-Some teens were disappointed with the contrast between Spears' on-screen personality as a "good" girl and her real-life teen pregnancy.
+Some teens were disappointed with the contrast between Spears' on-screen personality as a "good girl" and her real-life teen pregnancy.

 On June 4, 2008, while in Amite County, Mississippi, the Spears family filed a complaint against Edwin Merrino, a paparazzo who, they believed, was stalking the couple.
 Merrino denied the allegation.
 He was released later in the day after posting bond.

 After her daughter's birth, Spears disappeared from the public eye for five years, focusing on raising her child.
+In an interview with Nylon, Spears said: "So, I got me a little house.
+I put a big gate up around it, and I was like, 'I'm going to stay here, raise my baby, and figure this out because this is real life.
+I've put myself in this situation, I'm not condoning it or saying it's right, but these are the cards that I have to play.'
+And I tried to do the best that I could."

 Marriage and family

-She subsequently began a relationship with Jamie Watson, a businessman who owns communications service Advanced Media Partners.
+She subsequently began a relationship with Jamie Watson, a businessman who owns the communications service Advanced Media Partners.
 After two years of on-and-off dating, they announced their engagement in March 2013.
 On March 14, 2014, she married Watson in New Orleans.
 On April 11, 2018, Spears gave birth to her second daughter.